 As the Farm Bill states, hemp-derived CBD should have a THC content of less than 0.3%.

-Even if you have a CBD product you’re confident about, federal law states that a product should undergo specific regulations in order to come into the market.
+Even if you have a CBD product you’re confident about, federal law states that a product should undergo specific regulations to come into the market.
 However, it’s still difficult for you to trace the origins of THC levels.

 In Texas, the THC level of CBD should be equal to 0.0% to stay under legal terms.
 Anything over 0.0% is illegal for you to consume.
 There are only a few cases where the THC level of 0.5% is allowed for epilepsy, but only if a doctor recommends it.

 The Food and Drug Administration also has a regulation that restricts CBD.
 According to the FDA, beverages, food, and cosmetics cannot contain CBD, regardless of its very origin.
 Perhaps the battles of CBD are an indirect result of changing regulations and confusion surrounding the distinction between hemp and marijuana.